-The referee shall communicate either via a meeting or in writing with all captains and the head coach from each school the following: meet procedures, special instructions and conditions and that sporting conduct that is expected.
+The referee shall communicate either via a meeting or in writing with all captains and the head coach from each school the following: meet procedures, special instructions and conditions, the proper sporting conduct that is expected, along with any equipment or religious waivers.
 In addition, each head coach shall verify that all athletes shall be in legal uniforms, properly equipped and free of all jewelry.
 A form for this verification and use in large competitions is included in this manual.